ECUality/ECUality/README.md

 # ECUality

-This project is about taking full control of a fuel-injection system, and making that process easy to understand and do.
+This project is about taking full control of a dated fuel-injection system, and making that process easier to repeat.
 Currently, the system is built to run the engine in a 1984 VW vanagon.
 I aim to create a platform that bears adaptation requiring a minimum of external tools.

-ECUality differs from other ECU projects in that I avoid relying on complex tuning software, favoring simple map-tuning algorithms that run all the time.
+ECUality differs from other ECU projects in that I avoid relying on complex tuning software, favoring simple map-tuning algorithms that run whenever the engine and O2 sensor are warm.

 More info [here](https://hackaday.io/project/4622-ecuality1).